Buemi charges to Monaco ePrix win

 The safety car had to be deployed, with the main beneficiary another ex-F1 racer Nick Heidfeld, who moved up to the final podium spot after starting eighth on the grid.

 'Amazing" was Heidfeld's verdict for his barnstorming performance on a circuit where it is notoriously difficult to overtake.
+He was also making his own bit of history as the first driver to make the podium in the principality in both F1 and Formula E.

+He achieved the feat for Williams and Sauber in F1 in 2005 and 2007.

 Piquet recovered to take fourth spot, but there was disappointment for Buemi's Renault teammate Nicolas Prost, son of four-time Monaco winner and F1 world champion Alain Prost.